 If your gloves are tighter than expected, you simply prefer looser fitting gloves or you have gloves that are tight due to being brand new, there are ways of stretching them.

-With cotton, wool or leather gloves, there are a number of ways to stretch them out.
+With cotton, wool or leather gloves, there are several ways to stretch them out.
 For example, you could soak them in cold water and then put them on to form a new shape.
 Then, flatten them out using a few heavy objects and they should dry in a more stretched out shape.

 Alternatively, you could pad out your gloves with newspaper.
 To do this, dampen several sheets of newspaper, stuff the wet sheets into each finger of the glove and remove them after between one and two days when the newspaper is dry.
 Through the wet newspaper drying and expanding, the inside of the gloves will have expanded with it, stretching the material out.